composer/composer/doc/03-cli.md

 By setting this var you can make Composer install the dependencies into a directory other than `vendor`.

+### COMPOSER_RUNTIME_ENV

+This lets you hint under which environment Composer is running, which can help Composer work around some environment specific issues.
+The only value currently supported is `virtualbox`, which then enables some short `sleep()` calls to wait for the filesystem to have written files properly before we attempt reading them.
+You can set the environment variable if you use Vagrant or VirtualBox and experience issues with files not being found during installation even though they should be present.

 ### http_proxy or HTTP_PROXY

 If you are using Composer from behind an HTTP proxy, you can use the standard